 We recognise that it is healthy to take some 'time out' away from your study, research and work activities.
 Playing games can support your wellbeing by bringing some light relief and enjoyment to stressful times.

-Whilst our physical games collection is temporarily withdrawn during the Covid-19 outbreak , the staff at the University Library have put together a collection of useful e-books, apps, games, and other resources that you can use online.
+We have pulled together a collection of useful e-books, apps, games, and other resources that you can use online.

 SuperBetter builds resilience - the ability to stay strong, motivated and optimistic even in the face of change and difficult challenges.
 Playing SuperBetter unlocks heroic potential to overcome tough situations and achieve goals that matter most.